How do I get a student job?

 Student resume: that's why it's so important

-A student resume is not fundamentally different from any other applicant’s resume.
-As a student, you should keep in mind that personnel managers in the company usually don’t take much time to apply for a job.
+A student resume is not fundamentally different from any other applicant's resume.
+As a student, you should keep in mind that personnel managers in the company usually don't take much time to apply for a job.
 They simply have too little of it.
 A human resources manager will probably not take more than two to five minutes to go through your documents.
+That's why clarity is so important.
+The tabular resume offers just that: it's clear, concise and structured.
+Unless, of course, you haven't bothered to write it down...
+An alternative to the tabular CV is the detailed CV in continuous text or a handwritten CV.
+Both are permissible, but these days they are almost rare.
+Choose one of these two forms only if the company specifically requests it.

 The student's resume: who it belongs to